 The City continues to lead mSCOA compliance in the country as per National Treasury analysis.
-In the 2023/2024 financial year, the City has launched AFLA modules to promote ease of doing business with the City wherein all building plan applications, wayleave applications, rezoning and citizen engagements is all digitised.
+In the 2023/2024 financial year, the City had launched AFLA modules to promote ease of doing business with the City wherein all building plan applications, wayleave applications, rezoning and citizen engagements is all digitised.
 This method makes it easy to track all applications by both end user and management.

-The rollout of mSCOA does not come without its challenges, however, through consistent application of internal staff and migration to technology driven initiatives, the City plans to ensure that in 2024/2025, the following is implemented:
+The rollout of mSCOA does not come without its challenges, however, through consistent application of internal staff and migration to technology driven initiatives, the City has progressed on mSCOA.
+The implementation of the ERP is currently at about 60% integrated as is detailed below.